postcss/postcss/README.md

 # PostCSS

-PostCSS is a framework for CSS postproccessors.
+PostCSS is a framework for CSS postprocessors.
 You gives custom JS function to modify CSS and PostCSS parses CSS, gives your usable JS API to edit CSS nodes tree and then save modified nodes tree to new CSS.